-Verizon's quarterly revenue beats estimates, subscribers rise
+Verizon quarterly subscriber additions top estimates; shares up

 Analysts expected adjusted earnings per share of 96 cents on revenue of $29.91 billion, according to Thomson Reuters I/B/E/S.

-In the quarter, Verizon added 614,000 subscribers who pay a monthly bill, the industry's most valuable customers.
+The latest quarter included a gain from the sale of data centers and lower expenses.
+Earnings in the year-earlier period were also hurt by a strike in the wireline business.

-Additional reporting by Aishwarya Venugopal in Bengaluru; Editing by Saumyadeb Chakrabarty and Jeffrey Benkoe
+Additional reporting by Aishwarya Venugopal in Bengaluru; Editing by Saumyadeb Chakrabarty, Jeffrey Benkoe and Frances Kerry